Witiko/doctoral-thesis/main.md

-We also showed that our three math information retrieval systems that used weighted zone scoring all achieved better accuracy than our six systems that did not use weighted zone scoring on the *find answers* task of the ARQMath-2 lab.
+We also showed that our three math information retrieval systems that used weighted zone scoring all achieved better accuracy than our six systems that did not on the *find answers* task of the ARQMath-2 lab.
 This shows that weighted zone scoring can be important for math information retrieval.

 #### Future Work